Chamber of Horrors (Madame Tussauds): Beginnings

-In 1835, Madame Tussaud set up a permanent exhibition in London, and here the "Separate Room" became the "Chamber of Horrors".
-At this time, her exhibits included Colonel Despard, Arthur Thistlewood, William Corder and Burke and Hare, in addition to those listed above.
+In 1835, Madame Tussaud set up a permanent exhibition in London, and the "Separate Room" became the "Chamber of Horrors".
+Additional exhibits included Colonel Despard, Arthur Thistlewood, William Corder, and Burke and Hare.
 The name "Chamber of Horrors" is often credited to a contributor to Punch in 1845, but Marie Tussaud appears to have originated it herself, using it in advertising as early as 1843.
-Visitors were charged an extra sixpence to enter the 'Separate Room'.
+Visitors were charged an extra sixpence to enter the Chamber of Horrors.

-In 1886, the exhibits included Burke and Hare, James Bloomfield Rush, Charles Peace, William Marwood, Percy Lefroy Mapleton, Mary Ann Cotton, Israel Lipski, Franz Muller, William Palmer and Marie Manning.
+In 1886, the exhibits included Burke and Hare, James Bloomfield Rush, Charles Peace, William Marwood, Percy Lefroy Mapleton, Mary Ann Cotton, Israel Lipski, Franz Muller, William Palmer, and Marie Manning.

-Other exhibits have included George Chapman, John Reginald Halliday Christie, William Corder, Dr Hawley Harvey Crippen, Colonel Despard, John Haigh, Neville Heath, Bruno Hauptmann, Henri Landru, Charles Manson, Florence Maybrick, Donald Neilson, Dennis Nilsen, Mary Pearcey, Herbert Rowse Armstrong, Buck Ruxton, George Joseph Smith and Arthur Thistlewood.
+Other exhibits have included George Chapman, John Christie, William Corder, Dr. Crippen, Colonel Despard, John Haigh, Neville Heath, Bruno Hauptmann, Henri Landru, Charles Manson, Florence Maybrick, Donald Neilson, Dennis Nilsen, Mary Pearcey, Herbert Rowse Armstrong, Buck Ruxton, George Joseph Smith, and Arthur Thistlewood.